Aircraft and Advanced Aviation Training Devices

 The Piper PA-28-161 Warrior III is our school's flight training workhorse.
 There is no finer trainer built today.
-The school replaced the entire fleet in 2003 with 10 new aircraft featuring the latest avionics, including Global Positioning System (GPS) navigation.
-The Aviation Center added two additional Warriors in 2011.
-These new Warriors feature the Garmin G500 Glass Cockpit instrumentation reflecting the type of cockpit instrumentation they will see in today's regional and corporate jet aircraft.
 The warrior features extremely docile stall characteristic and other outstanding handling qualities that make it a joy to fly for our students and instructors.
-You will become quite familiar with these aircraft as they are used throughout your flight training.
+The student will become quite familiar with these aircraft as they are used throughout their flight training.

 |Engine||Lycoming O-320-D3G, 160 hp @ 2700 RPM|